LisaAnne/ECCV2016/README.md

 ## Getting Started

 1. Please clone my git repo.
 You will need to use my version of [caffe](https://github.com/LisaAnne/lisa-caffe-public/tree/bilinear), specifically the "bilinear" branch.
-2. Download data using the "download_data.sh" script.
+2.  ~Download data using the "download_data.sh" script.
 This will also preprocess the CUB sentences.
-All my ECCV 2016 models will be put in "gve_models"
+All my ECCV 2016 models will be put in "gve_models"~
+2. My website was deleted after I graduated, so you will have to download data from [here](https://drive.google.com/drive/u/1/folders/1nU9ATTLHAM6_jz-K6hoVlDzNrFcOXtyH).

 ## Building the models